glouppe/info8010-deep-learning/lecture4.md

 ## Transfer learning

-- Take a pre-trained network, remove the last layer(s) and then treat the rest of the the network as a **fixed** feature extractor.
+- Take a pre-trained network, remove the last layer(s) and then treat the rest of the network as a **fixed** feature extractor.
 - Train a model from these features on a new task.
 - Often better than handcrafted feature extraction for natural images, or better than training from data of the new task only.